- Appellate Law

 Defeated Executive Compensation Challenge.
-Obtained early dismissal of two shareholder derivative actions alleging that compensation awarded to chief executive officer violated shareholder plan and, therefore, constituted a breach of the Board of Trustee’s fiduciary duty.
-Secured affirmance of both judgments on appeal.
+Obtained early dismissal of two shareholder derivative actions challenging chief executive officer compensation.
+Secured affirmance on appeal.
 Pfeiffer v.
 Begley, 2015 IL App.
 (2d) 140271 (2015); Donnawell v.
 Hamburger 803 F.3d 912 (7th Cir.
 2015).

 Defeated Fiduciary Duty Claims against Venture Capitalist.
 Defended breach of fiduciary claims brought by founder of internet startup against investor whose investment diluted founder’s ownership.
-After successfully securing dismissal of federal court suit based on arbitration agreement, settled arbitration on eve of trial with plaintiff dropping its demand for $40 million in damages and abandoning all claims.
+After securing dismissal of federal court suit based on arbitration agreement, settled arbitration on eve of trial with plaintiff dropping its demand for $40 million in damages and abandoning all claims.

 “Busted Merger” Litigation.
 Represented retailer who entered into a deal involving a $1.6 billion acquisition of a competitor shortly before the Great Recession of 2008.
-The case involved a three-way litigation where the competitor sought to enforce the merger agreement despite the material adverse change in market conditions and the lender sought to avoid its funding obligations.
+The case involved a three-party litigation where the competitor sought to enforce the merger agreement despite the material adverse change in market conditions and the lender sought to avoid its funding obligations.
 Case settled on the morning of trial on favorable terms permitting client to avoid the acquisition and maintain solvency.

 ERISA Preliminary Injunction.
 Second-chaired preliminary injunction hearing on behalf of two pension funds against their investment manager challenging their investment decisions and seeking the return of trust funds.
 Action ultimately led to favorable settlement where investment manager agreed to return funds over time.

 Injunction of Continued Misappropriation of Trade Secrets.
 Obtained preliminary injunction on behalf of software developer against competitor who unlawfully hired developer’s employees and took developer’s source code in violation of federal copyright laws and Illinois trade secrets laws.
 Computer Associates Int’l v.
 Quest Software, Inc., 333 F. Supp.
 2d 688 (N.D.
 Ill.
-2004)
+2004).

-- Associated Colleges of Illinois, Trustee
+- -ssociated Colleges of Illinois

 - Trustee (2018-present)

-- Executive Committee & Communications Committee Chair (2019-present)
+- Communications Committee Chair (2019-present)

-- Consero Corporate Executive Litigation Roundtable—Panelist, Spring 2015 & Spring 2016
+- “Corporate Executive Litigation Roundtable,” by Consero, Spring 2015 & Spring 2016 – Panelist

-- “If the Government Calls, Will you be Ready?”—Panelist, November 5, 2015
+- “If the Government Calls, Will you be Ready?” by Association of Corporate Counsel, November 5, 2015 – Panelist

 - John Marshall College of Law, Adjunct Professor, Legal Skills II—Spring 2008